 Helps to create a daily routine

 Use Google Home to create pre-scheduled routines, so you don’t miss out on anything.
 Whether it’s someone’s birthday, the code to your front door or turning the TV on, the device can do this for you when set up in advance.
+The Google Home can provide you with reminders for anything you may require support with, which can also be arranged to the specific time of day you may need it.

 A digital companion for those feeling lonely